jrowellfx/lsseq/README.md

 --globalSortByTime
 ```

-has been changed to
+was changed to

 ```
 --global-sort-by-time
 ```

-In the event that you have written any scripts that make use of `lsseq` or
+If you have written any scripts that make use of `lsseq` or
-any other of `jrowellfx`'s utils provided [here](https://github.com/jrowellfx)
+any other of `jrowellfx`'s utils provided [here](https://github.com/jrowellfx),
-you will need to edit your scripts to be able to update to the lastest versions
+and haven't updated them since, you will need to edit your scripts to be
-of the utilities.
+able to update to current versions of the utilities.

-In this case, in order to assist in switching to the
+To assist in switching to the
-current `MAJOR` point release some `sed` scripts have been provided that should make
+`v4.0.0` naming, some `sed` scripts were provided that should make
 the transition quite painless.
 Especially if you make use
 of [`runsed`](https://github.com/jrowellfx/vfxTdUtils) which if you haven't used it before,
 now is the time, it's extremely helpful.